auth0/cxn/README.md

 -  The architecture is *nginx (ssl/app)* -> *varnish (cache)* -> *s3 (storage)*.
 -  The project uses [Chef](https://www.chef.io) to configure the nodes of the CDN.
 -  The nodes use Ubuntu and you are supposed to provision them manually (for now).
--  The Route53 configuraiton is done manually (for now).
+-  The Route53 configuration is done manually (for now).

 ## Setup